BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_0_Working_with_Secrets.md

    * Create a Seed Outside of Bitcoin Core
    * Import Keys from that Seed into Bitcoin Core
    * Export Keys from Bitcoin Core for Storage Elsewhere
+   * Use Shamir's Secret Sharing to Protect Secrets

 Supporting objectives include the ability to: